Ruth Buffalo

-Ruth Anna Buffalo is an American politician who served as a member of the North Dakota House of Representatives from the 27th District, serving from December 1, 2018.
+Ruth Anna Buffalo is an American politician who served as a member of the North Dakota House of Representatives from the 27th District, from December 1, 2018 to December 1, 2022.
 She is the first Native American Democratic woman elected to the North Dakota Legislature.

 Early life and education

 Buffalo was born in Watford City, North Dakota and raised in Mandaree, North Dakota.
 She is an enrolled citizen of the Mandan, Hidatsa, and Arikara Nation.
 She earned a Bachelor of Science degree in criminal justice from Si Tanka University and three master's degrees from North Dakota State University: one in management, another in business administration, and one in public health.

 Career

-Her involvement in politics began when she ran for North Dakota Insurance Commissioner in the 2016 North Dakota elections, but lost to Jon Godfread.
+Buffalo's involvement in politics began when she ran for North Dakota Insurance Commissioner in the 2016 North Dakota elections, but lost to Jon Godfread.
 In April 2017, she became party secretary of the North Dakota Democratic–Nonpartisan League and in July 2017, her mayor appointed her to the Fargo Native American Commission.